-Jess studied at Reed College and the London Contemporary Dance School before graduating from Cornish College of the Arts with a BFA in Dance Magna Cum Laude.
-Jess is on the Fine Arts Faculty at UPrep in Seattle where she inspires student joy and creativity in classes for middle and upper school students.
-Jess has also taught at the Bertschi School, Dance This! with the Seattle Theater Group, Youth Theater Northwest, the Fred Wildlife Refuge, the Campbell County School District and at the Des Moines Elementary School.
+Jess studied at Reed College and the London Contemporary Dance School before graduating from Cornish College of the Arts with a BFA in Dance magna cum laude.
+She teaches dance and yoga in Seattle at Velocity Dance Center, the Gage Academy of Art and at UPrep, an independent Middle and Upper School where she has been a member of the Fine Arts Department faculty for 12 years.
+Jess has also taught at the Bertschi School, led yoga for Dance This! at the Seattle Theater Group, choreographed for the Youth Theater Northwest, led classes at Fred, and been an Artist-in-Residence for the Campbell County School District in Gillette, WY and the Des Moines Elementary School in Des Moines, WA.

 In the early 2000's Jess achieved local notoriety as Debbie Dazzle in the Seattle guerrilla performance art duo FANKICK!
 The duo was named one of the "65 Best Ways To Love Our City" by Seattle Metropolitan magazine. "...these two women remind us that dance can happen anywhere, anytime and be just as uplifting when your tongue is firmly in your cheek." -Seattle Metroplitan.
 FANKICK! usually appeared dancing on the street in ephemeral art pieces.
 "Once the weather gets warm, the strains of David Bowie floating out of FANKICK!'s soundsystem may seduce you around a street corner." -Marcie Sillman, KUOW.
 The duo also performed at Velocity Dancer Center, Neumos, Chop Suey, Mo Pop, the Olympic Sculpture Park and more.
 FANKICK! was commissioned by Microsoft, the Seattle Art Museum, Henry Art Gallery, the Wexley School for Girls and the Capitol Hill Block Party. "...these two fabulous young ladies are armed with massive amounts of energy and neon-colored attire so they can dance their way into your hearts." -The Stranger.